A-League

 A complete guide to the game across two countries

-The A-League kick-off just after Christmas 2020 coincided with the announcement of its independence from soccer’s governing body, Football Australia.
+The move also coincided with the announcement of the league’s independence from soccer’s governing body, Football Australia.
 Now the Australian Professional Leagues oversees the A-League, the W-League for women and the Y-League for young players.

-With the A$57 annual million broadcasting deal with Fox Sports also running out in July 2021, many feel it’s time to time for a rethink.
+With the A$57 annual million broadcasting deal with Fox Sports running out in July 2021, many felt it was time to time for a rethink.
 At present, the A-League is a stand-alone franchise without promotion or relegation to the sprawling 80-team National Premier Leagues below it.
-2020-21 newbies Macarthur FC made unwanted headlines quibbling over the A$3.5 million instalment – instalment, mind – of their licence fee to join the elite.

-While attendances remain quite modest, most of the 12 A-League clubs playing before four-figure crowds, the overall average bumped up by ever-popular Melbourne Victory, there are reasons for optimism.
+While attendances remain quite modest, most of A-League clubs playing before four-figure crowds, the overall average bumped up by ever-popular Melbourne Victory, there are reasons for optimism.
 The A-League sprang from the demise of the National Soccer League (NSL), Australia’s failure to qualify for the 2002 World Cup on its doorstep hardly beckoning sports fans away from more deep-rooted football codes.

-The original eight-team A-League of 2005 is now a division of 12, with 16 the general consensus on an ideal expanded number.
+The original eight-team A-League of 2005 is now a division of 13, with 16 the general consensus on an ideal expanded number.
 Waiting in the wings, Canberra and Tasmania are willing inclusions, although onerous travel logistics proved a disruptive influence on the structure of the NSL way back when.

 As seen with MSL in North America, the gradual opening of soccer-specific spaces should change the dynamic of the game and ease reliance on large, empty stadia designed for other sports – particularly if a winter season creates scheduling clashes.